TirousCoded/TAUL/docs/language/left-recursion support.md

 ```

 These are achieved by the system performing an invisible *rewrite* of the production
 rule into a different, non-left-recursive form.
-Note that this rewriting changing the
+Note that this *rewriting changes the
-parsing behaviour associated with the PPR.
+parsing behaviour* associated with the PPR.

 This system is powerful, and basic use is fairly straightforward.
 However, explaining
-the *particulars* of how it works, as well as explaining the *strict technical limits*
+the *particulars* of how it works, will require the introducing of some concepts, and
-it imposes regarding what left-recursion *is/isn't allowed* will require the introducing
-of some concepts, and associated notation.
+associated notation.

 ## Concepts/Notation